Switch 2 Update Gives Old Switch Games a Free Graphics Boost

 The Results Are Already Impressive

 Early testing by players on ResetERA paints a pretty clear picture of who wins here.
 Monster Hunter Rise is reportedly a "huge winner," looking dramatically sharper in portable play.
-Bayonetta 3, which was genuinely rough in handheld on the original Switch due to heavy dithering and a very low resolution, has apparently gone from borderline unplayable to a solid experience.
+Bayonetta 3, which was rough in handheld on the original Switch due to heavy dithering and a very low resolution, has apparently gone from borderline unplayable to a solid experience.
 Xenoblade Chronicles 2 might be the single most dramatic case: the oversharpening filter that plagued the game is gone, anti-aliasing is now present, and the characters look noticeably smoother and more natural.
 One X user, Aaron, posted side-by-side comparisons for Xenoblade Chronicles 2 showing the image quality jump, and the difference is not subtle.

 Mario Kart 8 Deluxe is apparently "super sharp" with the boost active.
 Xenoblade Chronicles Definitive Edition is described as "so, SO much nicer."
 Dragon Quest XI S has also been shown running with the mode enabled.
 Not every game will see the same gains, and Nintendo's own notes acknowledge the effect varies by software, but the early results suggest a wide range of titles benefit meaningfully.